Jaswant Singh II

-Jaswant Singh II, GCSI, (1838 – 11 October 1895) was Maharaja of Jodhpur from 4 February 1873 – 11 October 1895.
+Jaswant Singh II, GCSI, (6 June 1838 – 11 October 1895) was Maharaja of Jodhpur from 4 February 1873 – 11 October 1895.

 Birth

-He was born in 1838 at Ahmadnagar in Gujarat and was eldest son of Takht Singh.
+He was born in 1838 at Ahmadnagar in Gujarat and was eldest son of Takht Singh and his consort, Maharani Gulab Kanwar, daughter of Maharaja Sheo Singh of Sirohi.
+He ruled during the time of Aurangzeb.

 Marriage

-He had eight wives, of which the first–the daughter of the Jam Sahib of Nawanagar, Puariji–was chief consort.
+He had eight wives, of which the first was the daughter of the Jam Sahib of Nawanagar, Rajba Kanwar.
+Puariji Bijay Kanwar was his chief consort and mother of Maharaja Sardar Singh.